akamai/terraform-provider-akamai/docs/use-cases/creating-an-aag-configuration.md

 }
 ```

-HTTP requests and responses are always accompanied by an HTTP header; the header contains detailed information about the request/response, including such things as the cookies set or returned, the web browser (user agent) involved in the transaction, etc. For example, an HTTP GET request includes a header with values similar to these:
+HTTP requests and responses are always accompanied by an HTTP header.
+The header contains detailed information about the request/response, including such things as the cookies set or returned, the web browser (user agent) involved in the transaction, etc. For example, an HTTP GET request includes a header with values similar to these:

 ```
 200 OK